davsec-teaching/ecs160-f25/homework/Homework-2.md

 ### Objective
 Validate whether an LLM can detect bugs in code by cross-referencing its findings with real GitHub issue reports.
 You will build reflection-based microservice and Redis persistence frameworks to answer the above question.

 The persistence framework will be used load Repos and their associated Issues from the Redis database.
-The microservice framework will be used to develop three microservices---(i) an LLM-based _Issue Summarizer_, (ii) an LLM-based _Bug Finder_, and (iii) an LLM-based _Issue Summary Comparator_.
+The microservice framework will be used to develop three microservice endpoints---(i) an LLM-based _Issue Summarizer_, (ii) an LLM-based _Bug Finder_, and (iii) an LLM-based _Issue Summary Comparator_.

 These components are described below.